netdata/learn/docs/agent/exporting.md

 ---
-title: "Exporting metrics to external databases (experimental)"
+title: "Export metrics to external databases (experimental)"
+description: "With the exporting engine, you can archive your Netdata metrics to multiple external databases for long-term storage or further analysis."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/exporting/README.md
 ---